PeriHub/PeriLab.jl/README.md

 ```

 ## Questions
-For any questions or inquiries about PeriLab.jl, feel free to reach out to the authors via email.
+For any questions or inquiries about PeriLab.jl, feel free to reach out to the authors via E-mail or open a [discussion](https://github.com/PeriHub/PeriLab.jl/discussions).

 ## How to cite